'Huge' fire engulfing church in Mt Eden, Auckland

 Just after 5pm, it appeared firefighters were heading into the building.

+Firefighters remained at the scene, at 5.30pm, and were still working to secure the building.

+There are no more flames.
+But there is a lot of grey smoke billowing out towards the city and a bad stench.

-In February the Herald reported that people had been warned to stay well back from the church's historic but "dangerous" Auckland Sunday school hall whose repairs no one has been willing to finance.
+In February the Herald reported that people had been warned to stay well back from the church's historic but "dangerous" Auckland Sunday school hall whose repairs no one had been willing to finance.

 Developer View West wants to build several apartments within the St James church building on the corner of View and Esplanade Rds.
 It also wants to demolish the hall fronting Esplanade Rd and build more apartments there.